 The student may appeal the Academic Suspension to the Dean of the College/School, or the Dean’s designate, in which he/she is pursuing a degree by submitting a petition for academic reinstatement and a student self assessment.
 If the petition is approved, the student will be permitted to enroll on Academic Probation.
 Prior to enrolling, the returning student must meet with the dean to develop an academic improvement plan.
 The dean or designate will meet with the student throughout the semester to monitor the student’s progress in meeting established goals and determine appropriate subsequent actions.

-Removal of Academic Suspension Status by Summer Study
+Removal of Academic Suspension Status by Wintermester, Maymester or Summer Study

-Students placed on Academic Suspension at the end of the spring semester are eligible to attend the subsequent summer sessions at TAMIU.
+Students placed on Academic Suspension at the end of the fall or spring semesters are eligible to attend the subsequent wintermester, maymester or summer sessions at TAMIU.
 If the student achieves an institutional cumulative grade point average of 2.0 or better at the conclusion of the summer terms, the Academic Suspension status will be removed.